binford2k/content-and-tooling-team/content/blog/updates/2023-01-13-status-update.md

 ## One Year and Counting

-It's with some pride that I can announce that our own [Lukas](lukas) has hit his first year with the team :)!
+It's with some pride that I can announce that our own [Lukas][lukas] has hit his first year with the team :)!
 He's done some great work over the year he's been with us and I'm sure he will do even more!

 ## CfgMgmtCamp

-Happy to say that both [Craig](craig) and [Gavin](gavin) have been invited to speak at the [CfgMgmtCamp](cfg) in Belgium at the start of Febuary :)!
+Happy to say that both [Craig][craig] and [Gavin][gavin] have been invited to speak at the [CfgMgmtCamp][cfg] in Belgium at the start of Febuary :)!
-[I](david) will also be attending, though not presenting and we are all looking forward to getting to see some of you in person, and on a personal note, I am looking forward to sharing my love of Tequila with as many of you as I can.
+[I][david] will also be attending, though not presenting and we are all looking forward to getting to see some of you in person, and on a personal note, I am looking forward to sharing my love of Tequila with as many of you as I can.

 ## Community Contributions